Nik Thakkar: Activism

 In March 2019, Nik was featured in a mini documentary about Climate Change Anxiety for BBC Ideas where he stated that at this point in history the onus is on the individual to create action through changes in consumption patterns.

 In December 2019, NEO 10Y published an essay titled "Deconstructing “genre” and the bipolar experience of being an independent artist in 2020" in Line of Best Fit where they said,.
 "I describe my sound as genre-bending, and myself as a post pop*.
 That’s because “pop” has always visibly been white, blonde and female.
 In my role in society as a rule-breaker of norms within the arts, I wanted to be that queer, brown, non-binary person who also happens to be a full 360º performer and creator of their universe that deconstructs “pop” for what it traditionally has been seen as: a dated concept built by men who've had authoritative control over what is “popular” since the day that music became a capitalist entity as opposed to, say, the God-given right to create sound that every human should have access to".

 2020 saw NEO 10Y fronting the Future Normal campaign for The Vegan Society with their dog, 10 and discussing a conscious future for humanity of non violence.

+In 2022, NEO 10Y teamed up twice with animal rights organisation PETA to raise awareness about the leather industry, and also at a “Humane Meat” demonstration to show the hypocrisy of the meat industry in reference to the fallacy of “humane slaughter”.